Carmen Aristegui: Early life

 Aristegui was born on 18 January 1964 in Mexico City, the fifth of seven children.
-Her father was a Basque Spaniard who had come to Mexico as a child as a refugee from the Spanish Civil War and her mother was of Spanish and French heritage.
-She has said that it was because of that family background that she has dedicated her life to journalism.
+Her father was a Basque Spaniard who had immigrated to Mexico when he was a child as a refugee in the wake of the Spanish Civil War and her mother was of Spanish and French heritage.
+She has said that it was because of her family background that she has dedicated her life to journalism.

-Aristegui grew up in the Colonia Álamos, a neighborhood in the Benito Juárez division in the south-central part of the Federal District.
-She attended elementary school at the Escuela Primaria Estado De Chiapas, and attended secondary school at Club de Leones de la Ciudad de México.
+Aristegui grew up in the Colonia Álamos, a neighbourhood in the Benito Juárez division in the south-central part of Mexico City.
+She attended primary school at the Escuela Primaria Estado De Chiapas, and attended secondary school at Club de Leones de la Ciudad de México.

 Her first job, at age 17, was with an accounting firm, Ayala and Associates.

-She attended the National Autonomous University of Mexico (UNAM), where she first studied Sociology and then switched to Communication Sciences.
+She attended the National Autonomous University of Mexico (UNAM), where she initially studied sociology and then switched to communication sciences.

 Television

 She began her television career on Channel 13, then Imevisión (currently TV Azteca) as an assistant on the financial-news program Monitor Financiero, hosted by Efrén Flores.
 Later she was on Imevisión's team of journalists.
 According to a profile in Quien, Aristegui's "communication skills and her tenacity at work ensured that she came to be part of the team of news readers and reporters on the more than fifteen daily news programs broadcast by Imevisión on its five or six channels.
 Before long, she and Javier Solórzano ranked as the cornerstones of the 7 AM news broadcast on channel 13."

 She worked on the program En Blanco y Negro alongside Javier Solórzano, broadcast by MVS, and in 2001 was also on Círculo Rojo on Televisa.
 She worked on the news program Noticias Canal 52: Aristegui-Solórzano, broadcast on channel 52MX, from 2003 to 2006.
 In 2005, after more than 15 years of working together at various media (Imevisión, MVS, Imagen, Televisa, Canal 52), Aristegui and Solórzano announced that they would be separating professionally on account of "conflicting schedules".

 In addition, she worked on the channel 11 program Primer Plano.
 For over 5 years she hosted the program Partidos Políticos.
 Since 2005 she has been the host of the interview program Aristegui, broadcast on CNN en Español.